📍 Is Egypt safe for solo female travelers?

 The landscape in 2026 has shifted significantly.
 Egyptian women travel independently in urban centers, female-friendly infrastructure has improved, and international female travelers are a visible, welcomed presence from Cairo to Aswan.
 Tourism is at a historic high, and the authorities actively protect tourists.

-• Nile Cruise: One of the most female-friendly ways to travel Egypt.
+- Nile Cruise: One of the most female-friendly ways to travel in Egypt.
 A private guided cruise means your accommodation moves with you, security is built in, and you see multiple destinations without navigating transport on your own.

-💡 Misk Tours Tip: If it’s your first solo trip to Egypt, consider starting with a private guided tour rather than going fully independent.
+If it’s your first solo trip to Egypt, consider starting with a private guided tour rather than going fully independent.
 You’ll cover more ground, stay safer, and enjoy the experience far more.
-Explore our Egypt Private Tour Packages at misktours, designed with flexibility and personal comfort in mind.
+Explore our Egypt Private Tour Packages at atmisktours, designed with flexibility and personal comfort in mind.

 What to Wear: Dress Code for Solo Female Travelers in Egypt